Company of the Blessed Sacrament: General Hospital of Paris

-During the critical middle decades of the century, the Company of the Blessed Sacrament "...was the only organization with any political effectiveness in the country."
+During the middle decades of the century, the Company of the Blessed Sacrament "...was the only organization with any political effectiveness in the country."
 Armand de Bourbon, Prince of Conti joined in the mid 1650s.
 On one occasion, by secret manoeuvring, the Company succeeded in preventing twenty-five otherwise eligible young Huguenots from being received as attorneys at the parlement of Paris.
 According to the Count d'Argenson and René Rapin, a Jesuit who opposed the Company, proceedings of the Company were the starting-point of the policy that was to culminate in 1685 in the revocation of the Edict of Nantes.

 Decline

 The year 1660 witnessed the start of the decline of the Company.
 As the Company expanded its influence beyond Paris, it came to the attention of Cardinal Mazarin, who mistrusted it, as did a number of high church officials.
 It was denounced to Mazarin by François Harlay de Champvallon, Archbishop of Rouen.
 Mazarin sought to have the Company suppressed as an autonomous body overlapping provinces and social classes.
 Anne of Austria was opposed because many of the members were friends whom she considered above reproach and they did good works.

 On December 13, 1660 the members held a last general meeting at which, amid expressions of regret and deep emotion, it was decided to suspend their Thursday sessions and to add "ten or twelve elders" to the members of the board so that the company might continue to act provisionally.
 Then these elders and the board selected eight individuals who were to correspond with the country branches, one of the eight being Bossuet.
 On the same date Parliament issued a decree prohibiting all illicit assemblies, confraternities, congregations, and communities, but Lamoignon, a member of the Company and its first president, succeeded in preventing it from being designated by name.
 Cardinal Mazarin died and any enforcement against the Company went into abeyance.

 It seems that the meetings of the board and the elders were held regularly enough in 1664 to be instrumental in obtaining the banning of Moliere's comedy Tartuffe, but had ceased almost completely by 1665.
 In 1666, Louis XIV, on advice of Jean-Baptiste Colbert confirmed the earlier suppression.